Skip to content

 Use RPC providers

-You can rely on the RPC infrastructure hosted by the community.
+You can rely on the RPC infrastructure hosted by the community, or run an archive node yourself.

 In most cases, 1 block confirmation is sufficient for finality.
 The only exception to the 1 block finality is when the network is in a rolling finality state, in which up to 5 additional blocks may be required to achieve finality.